Rakeela/dragora-notes/ideological-interpretations-of-The-Viceroy.md

 	10. Stress/boredom rating:  5/5 (Screaming)
 	11. Me-points:  -1/3
 	12. Special categories:  Homogenizing, Nightmare
+	13. Conversion potential:  Unknown
 71. Right to Happiness
+	1. Challenge cured:  Culture of Outrage
+		1. Challenge cure interpretation:  The people who are outraged at every government decision do not believe that the government is acting in defense of happiness... especially their own.
+The people who promote the right to happiness can reassure them.
+		2. Challenge cure qualm:  The Right to Efficiency right after the Right to Happiness strikes me as potentially promoting a culture of outrage itself.
+These technologies strike me as a tight loop.
+What's going on?
-	1. Author protest:  This technology is vapid.
+	2. Author protest:  This technology is vapid.
 It's not clear what it encompasses, save perhaps that it entrenches the dedication to happiness itself as an objective.
-	2. Mechanism proposal:  This technology tilts all other technologies towards the service of happiness.
+	3. Mechanism proposal:  This technology tilts all other technologies towards the service of happiness.
 It is a dedication that happiness is what all the other technologies are *for*.
 I think it's integral.
-	3. Mechanism proposal:  This also bans torture.
+	4. Mechanism proposal:  This also bans torture.
 It generally forbids all other technologies from being used to deliberately inflict misery.
 I think it's essential; the Commonwealth Unifiers tech tree is generally the failsafe tech tree.
-	4. Progression analysis:  This is the apex of the hypersmooth technologies, because it does nothing of itself, and everything via smoothing other technologies.
+	5. Progression analysis:  This is the apex of the hypersmooth technologies, because it does nothing of itself, and everything via smoothing other technologies.
-	5. Categorization:  This is also the apex of the failsafe technologies, because it does not ever fail wrong of itself, and can always (logically) be abandoned when necessary (or "necessary").
+	6. Categorization:  This is also the apex of the failsafe technologies, because it does not ever fail wrong of itself, and can always (logically) be abandoned when necessary (or "necessary").
 The right to happiness only, at worst, makes other things fail differently.
-	6. Categorization:  EVERYTHING gets more hedonological once this is in place.
+	7. Categorization:  EVERYTHING gets more hedonological once this is in place.
-	7. Bureaucratic waste analysis:  This shouldn't increase bureaucratic waste.
+	8. Bureaucratic waste analysis:  This shouldn't increase bureaucratic waste.
+	9. Liberation rating:  5/5
+	10. Protection rating:  5/5
+	11. Siphon quality:  5/5
+	12. Technological smoothness:  5/5
+	13. Technological extremophilia:  Territory average
+	14. Stress/boredom rating:  2/5 (Calm)
+	15. Me-points:  3/3  (Necessary, but not sufficient)
+	16. Special categories:  Hedonological, Failsafe, Hypersmooth
+	17. Conversion potential:  Unknown
+72. Dyson Swarm
+	1. Mechanism proposal:  As written.
+The dyson swarms massively increase "land area" through filling space with habitats.
+	2. Downside analysis:  Most of the land produced by dyson swarms is logistically marginal and void of natural resources.
+	3. Apologia:  Advanced societies often need space more than natural resources.
+	4. Apologia:  Space-tugs can probably pull these to different systems as needed.
+This would increase the siphon quality by an unusual way; if the system were poorly governed, the dyson swarms could retrieve a lot of resources via space-tug.
+	5. Mechanism proposal:  If the habitats are indeed mobile, this technology could also start inviting immigrants who arrive with entire habitats.
+The Imperial Reformers have two of the game's three trade technologies, and strike me as a highly mobile faction who would appreciate this potential.
+	6. Mechanism proposal:  These offer arable land.
+It takes a lot of composting talent to create arable land on metal structures... but it's more than doable, and the Empire has the right skills available to it.
+The sustainability of massive populations would increase as food production would scale to match population size nigh-indefinitely.
+	7. Mechanism proposal:  These offer solar farms.
+This is an obvious benefit of a dyson swarm.
+Massive increases in solar capture would make electricity more abundant throughout the system.
+	8. Hazard analysis:  These structures are far from protection in many senses.
+The governability of the system would drop, infringing on its protection rating.
+Some hazards would proliferate.
+	9. Categorization:  Since I imagine that these can be tugged out of the way of disasters, I consider this a failsafe technology.
+However, since I think it would put the system on the map for people who travel in gigantic space yachts, it's also a galactic politics technology.
+Finally, it's a diversifying technology, because it helps countless people with very different natures to live in the same territory.
+	10. Bureaucratic waste analysis:  This is and isn't literal.
+I don't think it would be a massively bureaucratic innovation, but...
+It's a fair metaphor for something very peaceful, because it would cause a huge peaceful diversion of resources from ordinary governance.
+I think it's a high-quality siphon at least, suggestive of good independence governance and/or good scavenge from bad independence governance.
+	11. Liberation rating:  5/5
+	12. Protection rating:  3/5
+	13. Siphon quality:  6/5  (Yes, it's better than 5/5)
+	14. Technological smoothness:  2/5
+	15. Technological extremophilia:  5/5
+	16. Stress/boredom rating:  3/5 (Eustress)
+	17. Me-points:  3/3  (Necessary, but not sufficient)
+	18. Special categories:  Failsafe, Galactic Politics, Diversifying
+	19. Conversion potential:  Limited Omniconverter
+73. Open Immigration
+	1. Challenge cured:  Closed Culture
+		1. Challenge cure interpretation:  This is pretty straightforward.
+		2. Challenge cure qualm:  Wait, doesn't this maximize the dissonance of open immigration?
+	2. Mechanism proposal:  WYSIWYG.
+It even acknowledges that doing this has challenges.
+That dings the protection rating, btw.
+	3. Mechanism proposal:  As the Right to Happiness tilts all technologies towards happiness, this tilts all population-increasing technologies towards immigrationist interpretations.
+	4. Downside analysis:  This is "not politically correct" to acknowledge, but immigrants from authoritarian communities are often still relatively authoritarian in the communities to which they migrate, even if they are relatively liberal in the communities from which they are migrating.
+This dings the liberation rating.
+	5. Siphon analysis:  As Dyson Swarms improve the siphon to 6/5 by suggesting that people leave peacefully with resources, this one increases it the same way.
+These link the galaxy together into a network of free movement from which people depart peacefully from the places where they cannot live.
+	6. Conversion analysis:  This is an omniconverter.
+It's not (usually) that it changes opinions, but it encourages free movement so that population shifts are less suggestive of conflict as it develops.
+	7. Bureaucratic waste analysis:  The technology explains this very well, so this is hyperliteral.
-	8. Liberation rating:  5/5
+	8. Liberation rating:  4/5
-	9. Protection rating:  5/5
+	9. Protection rating:  4/5
-	10. Siphon quality:  5/5
+	10. Siphon quality:  6/5
 	11. Technological smoothness:  5/5
-	12. Technological extremophilia:  Territory average
+	12. Technological extremophilia:  4/5
-	13. Stress/boredom rating:  2/5 (Calm)
+	13. Stress/Boredom rating:  3/5 (Eustress)
-	14. Me-points:  3/3  (Necessary but not sufficient)
+	14. Me-points:  2/3
-	15. Special categories:  Hedonological, Failsafe, Hypersmooth
+	15. Special categories:  Hypersmooth, Galactic Politics, Hedonological
+	16. Conversion potential:  Omniconverter

 ---